intel/mlir-extensions/docs/rfcs/20220804-ptensor/README.md

 * Utility Functions
   * `test{$top}(rhs, axis) : (ptensor.ptensor, int) -> ptensor.ptensor`
     * `$rop = ['any', 'all']`
+  * Utility functions not part of the array-API
+    * Get the (local) ranked tensor from a ptensor:
+      `extract_rtensor(tensor) : (ptensor.ptensor) -> RankedTensor`
+    * Initialize a ptensor value from a RankedTensor, device, team and handle:
+      `init_ptensor(rtensor, device, team, handle) {onDevice : bool, dist : bool} : (RankedTensor, AnyType, AnyType, AnyType, AnyType -> ptensor.ptensor`

 ### __Dist__ Operations
 The Dist dialect provides operations dealing with tensors which are partitioned and distributed across multiple processes.
 The operations assume some kind of a runtime which handles aspects like communication and partitioning.